 Director and Lead Trainer

-David draws from 35 years experience as an entrepreneur and artisan.
+David draws from 40 years experience as an entrepreneur and artisan.
 As a respected Master Goldsmith he helped to create Green Karat, an organization which tackles the environmental hazards of the gold industry by promoting recycled, post-consumer gold and stones.
 David is currently a board member and co-founder of Peace Dojo International.
 This is an organization that works for peace and justice by means of self- mastery and community service with the martial arts as its medium.
 He co-founded Peaceworks Productions, a company that produces benefits for environmental and political non-profit organizations.
-In addition, David serves as Executive Director of Community Artworks, an organization devoted to helping community leaders manifest their dreams through the practice of fully embodied skills and actions.
+In addition, David serves as Executive Director of Community Artworks, a non-profit organization devoted to helping community leaders manifest their dreams through the practice of fully embodied skills and actions.